JamesFlare1212/FlareBlog/content/en/posts/docker-compose/umami-migration/index.md

 ---
-title: Migrate Umami Docker From One Server to Another
+title: Migrate the Docker-deployed Umami From One Server to Another.
 subtitle:
 date: 2024-03-11T18:03:39-04:00
 slug: umami-docker-migration